LI’s Hartley traded to Liberty

 North Babylon’s Bria Hartley is coming home.

-Hartley, Newsday’s 2010 girls basketball player of the year while starring at North Babylon High School, was acquired by the Liberty on Monday afternoon in a three-team deal.
+Hartley, who starred at North Babylon High School and was Newsday’s 2010 girls basketball player of the year, was acquired by the Liberty on Monday afternoon in a three-team deal.

-The Liberty acquired center Kia Vaughn and Hartley from the Washington Mystics, and sent center Carolyn Swords to the Seattle Storm.
+The Liberty obtained Hartley and center Kia Vaughn from the Washington Mystics and sent center Carolyn Swords to the Seattle Storm.
 The Mystics acquired the No. 6 overall pick in the 2017 WNBA Draft from the Storm and agreed to swap 2017 second-round picks with the Storm.

-“I love the culture around the New York Liberty and am excited to be coming closer to home,” Hartley told The Associated Press.
+“It’s pretty exciting,” Hartley said.
+“It’s nice to be closer to home, close to my family and friends.”

-Hartley, a 5-8 combo guard, was taken seventh overall in the 2014 draft by the Storm but never played a game in Seattle after getting traded to the Mystics.
+Hartley, a 5-8 combo guard who won two national titles at Connecticut, was taken seventh overall in the 2014 draft by the Storm but was traded to Washington and never played a game for Seattle.
 She spent her first three seasons with the Mystics, averaging 7.1 points and 2.4 assists in 83 games, including 34 starts.
 She averaged 6.5 points and 2.3 assists last season, shooting a career-high 36.2 percent from three-point range.

-Hartley won two national titles at UConn and will be reunited with Liberty center Kiah Stokes, who played with Hartley at UConn.
+Hartley said she gave birth to her first child earlier this month, a son named Bryson.
+Now she’ll have the opportunity to raise her son near her family in North Babylon and play at Madison Square Garden for the team she rooted for while growing up.

-According to The Associated Press, Hartley gave birth to her first child earlier this month, a son named Bryson.
-Now she’ll have the opportunity to play closer to Long Island.
+“It’s going to be really nice because in college I was used to my parents coming to every home game for sure, and in D.C., it was a lot harder for them to get there,” she said.
+“They still came to a lot [of games], but now in New York, they’ll be able to come to a lot more.”

-“It’s good to have the family a lot closer, they came to D.C. a lot anyway,” Hartley said.
-“It’s nice it’s not a four-hour drive anymore, they can come a lot more often.”
+Hartley will be reunited with Liberty center Kiah Stokes, a former UConn teammate.
+“It’s really exciting to be back on a team with her,” Hartley said.

 Comments